jjgradwell/UbuntuConfigLTS/README.md

 php --version
 ```

-## Create your vitual host files (for each domain you are creating)
+## Create your virtual host files (for each domain you are creating)

 Change `domain.com` to match your domain name.